getsops/sops/README.rst

 SOPS can be used without KMS entirely, the same way you would use an encrypted PGP file: by referencing the pubkeys of each individual who has access to the file.
-It can easily be done by providing sops with a comma-separated list of public keys when creating a new file:
+It can easily be done by providing SOPS with a comma-separated list of public keys when creating a new file:

 .. code:: sh